tarantuli/enchanters-manual/complete-setup-guide.md

 ## Crystals

 1. Each player takes 5 crystals.
    1. If the *Cave of Fools* is the selected village card, each player takes 25 crystals instead.
-1. If a player has *of Sculptors* as his starting enchantment, he takes an additional 20 crystals.
+1. If a player has *of Sculptors* as their starting enchantment, they take an additional 20 crystals.

 ## Desert token